 - Obtaining your token for the Electronic Residency Application Service (ERAS), a service that transmits students’ residency program applications and key information from their designated dean's office to program directors.

 Narrowing down the type of program you want to work in is about researching your options and understanding your own wants and needs.
-You can begin gathering specialty information from FREIDA™ and exploring residency programs as early your second year in medical school.
-When you have more context on your career path, you begin a deeper dive.
+You can begin gathering specialty information from FREIDA™ and exploring residency programs as early as your second year in medical school.
+Then, when you have more context for your career path, you begin a deeper dive.

-One major benefit of FREIDA is that it includes a personalized search experience, with more than 35 filters that allow users to sort programs by location (via Google Maps), program type, application information, demographics, benefits, Osteopathic Recognition, special tracks and more.
-FREIDA’s members-only dashboard helps users save, rank and keep notes on each program.
+One major benefit of FREIDA is that it includes a personalized search experience, with more than 35 filters that allow users to sort programs by location (either list or map view), program type, application information, demographics, benefits, osteopathic recognition, special tracks and more.
+Users can personalize and Access unlimited program views, save favorite custom searches. and nickname your favorites to re-use with a free AMA account.

 Med students can start applying to programs accredited by ACGME in early September through ERAS.
 Around that time, students should also register for the National Resident Matching Program (NRMP) Main Residency Match.
-Students interested in the couples match, San Francisco Match or the urology match can apply for programs at this time.
-If you’re an osteopathic applicant interested in AOA-accredited programs, you should register for the AOA Intern/Resident Registration Program over the summer.
+Students interested in the Couples Match apply as part of a supplemental process.
+The San Francisco Match or the urology match open in June for applications.

 Interview invitations typically start coming in early October, but they can arrive well into November.
-If you have fewer than 10 invitations by the final days of October, the Association of American Medical Colleges recommends contacting an advisor at your institution to discuss your options.
+If you have fewer than 10 invitations by the final days of October, the Association of American Medical Colleges recommends contacting an adviser at your institution to discuss your options.
+It’s still possible some or all interviews this cycle will be virtual.

-When you do go to an interview, be sure to be ready to ask questions.
-Don’t forget to send thank-you notes following each interview.
+When you do have an interview, be sure to be ready to ask questions.
+Don’t forget to send thank-you notes or e-mails following each interview.

 The interview process should give you some idea how you fit at each program.
-Deciding where you could see yourself is very individualized.
-The NRMP’s match ranking process opens in January and the deadline to certify and submit final ranking lists is typically in mid-February.
+Deciding where you could see yourself is very individualized, but there are some common themes.
+The NRMP’s match ranking process opens in January and the deadline to certify and submit final ranking lists is going to be March 2 for the 2021-22 cycle.
 Remember, the match process is binding, so you shouldn’t rank any program you don’t intend to work in.

 If you don’t match, the Supplemental Offer and Acceptance Program can help.
 It is a vehicle through which eligible unmatched applicants in the Main Residency Match apply for and are offered positions that were not filled when the matching algorithm was initially processed.